 Depending on the nature of the problem, the doctor will offer telephone advice, arrange for you to be seen by a G.P. at the out of hours medical centre (based at the new emergency care centre at the Queen Elizabeth Hospital) or, where appropriate, arrange for you to be visited at home.

 Urgent Treatment Centres (formally known as the Walk-in Centres) There are urgent treatment centres based at Blaydon, the Queen Elizabeth Hospital and Westgate Road in Newcastle.
 The nearest urgent treatment centre to the practice (on Shibdon Road in Blaydon) is open every day from 8 a.m. until 9 p.m. and offers advice on minor illness and minor injuries.
 Please note as this is no longer a walk in centre patients must ring NHS 111 where they will be given an appointment time to attend.
 If you have a long-term problem it is usually better to wait to be seen by your G.P.

 Emergency Department: In the event of an emergency or if you cannot be seen elsewhere, the nearest Emergency Departments are located at the Queen Elizabeth Hospital Gateshead and Newcastle RVI Hospital.

 Some problems are best dealt with by doctors, others are more appropriate for nurses to see.

 See the practice nurse (Alison) for:

-Dressings, vaccinations and travel advice, smoking cessation, blood tests, blood pressure checks, diabetic checks
+Dressings, vaccinations and travel advice, smears, and diabetic checks.

 - Dr Lynch – Acupuncture